-The Department of Neurological Surgery provides medical education in a wide variety of forums through the University of Pittsburgh School of Medicine.
-The faculty also contributes to undergraduate and graduate-level education in other schools at the university and to the continuing education of their professional colleagues.
+The Department of Neurological Surgery provides medical education in a wide variety of forums at UPMC and the University of Pittsburgh.
+The faculty contributes to undergraduate and graduate-level education at many sites and to the continuing education of their professional colleagues.

 In addition to daily teaching rounds, led by individual members of the department faculty, the department holds a series of weekly resident conferences and review lectures to discuss specific neurosurgical concepts, techniques, problems, and solutions.
 Both faculty and residents are regular participants in these programs, many of which include formal didactic presentations.
-Also, the department presents a Visiting Professor Series where world renown physicians lecture on their topics of expertise.
+The training program includes the following faculty/resident conference:

 Department faculty offer advanced level training for professionals in several areas.
 Courses currently offered include: